d-exclaimation/pioneer-redis-pubsub/README.md

     }
 }
 ```
-> Subscription resolver must a return an instance of the type EventStream from the [GraphQLSwift/GraphQL](https://github.com/GraphQLSwift/GraphQL).
-Here, we are using [Pioneer](https://github.com/d-exclaimation/pioneer)'s [AsyncEventStream](https://pioneer-graphql.netlify.app/features/async-event-stream/) that can be built from any AsyncSequence (e.g. AsyncStream and AsyncThrowingStream)

 Calling the method `asyncStream` of the RedisPubSub instance will send redis a `SUBSCRIBE` message to the topic provided if have not previously subscribed.

 RedisPubSub manages internally a collection of subscribers (using Actors) which can be individually unsubscribe without having to close all other subcriber of the same topic.
 Every time the `publish` method is called, RedisPubSub will `PUBLISH` the event over redis which will be picked up by the RedisPubSub if there exist subscriber(s) for that topic.

+Now, call `publish` method whenever you want to push an event to the subscriber(s).

 ```swift
 await pubsub.publish(for: SOMETHING_CHANGED_TOPIC, payload: Message(id: "123"))